Become an exchange student at ITU

 BSc

-Course will be offered in English in Spring 2024 and a slight revision of course is expected.
+The course will be offered in English in Spring 2025 and a slight revision of course is expected.

 Kursets mål er, at de studerende har (1) en grundlæggende forståelse af begreberne data, netværk og dataanalyse; og (2) en værktøjskasse med teknikker og teorier til at diskutere ideen om netværk og data som grundlag for konceptualisering af et netværkssamfund.